-The coloration of the Butterflies in the Amazon Rainforest is an important survival feature, the position of the scales in the wings can be found in all the colors combinations possibles, a remarkable adaptation to establish in all the forest niches.
+The coloration of the Butterflies in the Amazon Rainforest is an important survival feature, the position of the scales in the wings can be found in all the color combinations possible, a remarkable adaptation to establish in all the forest niches.

 Watch the Video Butterflies of the Amazon Rainforest in Ecuador

-The clouds of Butterflies often seen on the canoe rides along the Shiripuno River, another colorful experience, all of them end up coming to the Amazonian River sandbars and scouted for mineral accumulations left behind by another wildlife such as capybaras, birds or reptiles.
+The clouds of Butterflies are often seen on the canoe rides along the Shiripuno River, another colorful experience, all of them end up coming to the Amazonian River sandbars and scouting for mineral accumulations left behind by other wildlife such as capybaras, birds, or reptiles.

 We can see them from the canoe when feeding along the sandbars of the Shiripuno River, sometimes in large and colorful groups flying over the river.

-The most famous Butterfly of the Amazon Rainforest is the impressively sized Blue Morphos, named after Morpheus the greek god of the Dream.
+The most famous Butterfly of the Amazon Rainforest is the impressively sized Blue Morphos, named after Morpheus the Greek God for the Dream.
 This huge butterfly it’s easy to be recognized by the huge splash of electric blue you will see in the forest.

 We would like to nominate all the Butterflies of the Amazon Rainforest Butterflies as “Honorary Vertebrates”.